Boost-Productivity/boost-xypy/README.md

 # Smart Folders Flow

 A React Flow application where you can create "smart folders" that execute Python functions and subscribe to each other through a visual node interface.
+Now featuring a stunning **3D Neural Network Visualization**! 🌐

 ## 🚀 **What It Does**